Coko7/Coko7/SKILL_BACKGROUND.md

 Now you know.
 I may update this list later to include the technologies I feel most proficient with but this is not the current aim of this list.

+## ⏳ Timeline

+The purpose is to try and retrace my computer science journey.
+I will *try* to keep it small.

+Timeline:
+- Before 2013:
+  - Loves drawing manga and want to make a living as a manga artist
+  - Real computer noob
+  - Does not even know how to set a slideshow background on Windows
+  - Does not know the art of Googling stuff
+  - Playing Minecraft and doing Redstone but not good at it
+- 2014:
+  - Started going to high school
+  - Became a tad better at Redstone
+  - Discovered command blocks in Minecraft.
+First time *"programming"*
+  - Started feeling like a Minecraft H4X0R and began making Youtube tutorials about how to use command blocks and redstone for mortals
+  - Failed to make something work in one of the tutorial videos
+  - Spent 10 minutes trying to fix it but did not succeed
+  - Did not edit the video and uploaded the full video with just me struggling to make something work
+  - Stopped the tutorial series after this miserable failure
+  - But still continued playing with command blocks and redstone
+- 2015:
+  - Continued playing Minecraft like crazy and still experimenting with command blocks
+  - Started big command block projects and created many One Command Creations (it was a big thing back in the old days)
+  - Started learning C and C++ as first programming language
+  - Discovered AlgoBox
+- 2016:
+  - Still playing Minecraft and doing even more stupid stuff with command blocks
+  - First time hearing about cryptography in advanced maths course
+  - Learned a lot about cryptography and pseudorandomness
+  - Created own custom algorithm based on the [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
+  - Algorithm used a random cipher making the message look different each time (despite same content and same key)
+- 2017:
+  - Started going to programming university
+  - Still doing nonsense on Minecraft
+  - Started doing even more C
+  - Used SFML to make the Ultimate Space shooter game for the school's game jam (huge success)
+  - Learned about PHP
+- 2018:
+  - Started learning about C#
+  - Dabbled with WPF and similar stuff
+  - Started a recursive-only course and got very confused
+  - Started learning about Java
+  - Experimented with Symfony and Laravel
+- 2019:
+  - Did a full VBA internship (darkest memory)
+  - Started software engineering curriculum
+  - First time using Linux, dual boot install of Ubuntu 18 and Windows 10
+  - Did even more C programming
+  - Implement various interesting algorithms in C (compression, allocators, etc.)
+  - Started learning a lot about hardware (ARM assembly, Boolean algebra, logic gates, ALU...)
+  - Realizes Linux is way better for programming than Windows
+- 2020:
+  - Failed the hardware course
+  - Spent entire summer holidays re-learning full hardware course from scratch
+  - Had a lot of fun playing with hardware components
+  - Used Minecraft's redstone to train hardware skills
+  - Reached pick greatness after making my own simple CPU from scratch reusing all the previous components and gates I had built myself
+  - Retook the hardware course exam, much easier after two months of grinding ARM assembly and hardware
+  - Realized Linux is better than Windows in more ways than programming but gotta keep Windows for gaming and some software
+  - Started learning about Graph theory *(Dijkstra the GOAT)* and complexity classes (THE BIG O)
+  - Started learning about Operations research and earned one milk medal for solving bonus problems (still wearing it to this day)
+  - A lot of functional programming *(looking at you OCaml)*
+  - Creating a compiler for a made-up language in OCaml
+  - Feels more confident using recursive-only programming
+  - Create own custom shell from scratch (coded in C)
+- 2021:
+  - Discovered the best programming languages of all times: Brainfuck
+  - Had fun creating a very basic Brainfuck compiler in C
+  - Started learning about esotheric programming languages
+  - At this point, I am almost only using Linux but I still have Windows for gaming
+  - Bought a Raspberry Pi at some point and started using for nonsense
+- 2022:
+  - Reinstalled Linux on HDD for more storage but now it is slow, coming back to Windows because too lazy to re-reinstall
+  - Started learning about privacy tools and such
+  - Used JHipster for a big school project and glad I am not using it anymore
+  - Learned a tiny bit about NixOS and got confused a lot, but would like to give it another chance someday
+  - Learned more about security and realized home-made cryptography algorithm made in 2017 violates [Kerckhoffs's principle](https://en.wikipedia.org/wiki/Kerckhoffs's_principle)
+  - In the end, this home-made cryptography algorithm made years ago was pretty bad and very easy to break *(what a surprise!)*
+  - Stuck on Windows but using Linux daily via WSL
+  - Started working as a full-time FullStack .NET developer
+- 2023:
+  - Installed and use GrapheneOS on Pixel phone
+  - Started using Vim and NeoVim as main editor
+  - Bought a NAS + elaborate back up policy ([3-2-1 rule](https://www.seagate.com/blog/what-is-a-3-2-1-backup-strategy/))
+  - Fuck Windows, time to single boot Arch Linux
+  - Started learning EVEN MORE about Linux (window managers, graphical environments, distros, etc.)

+> The purpose is to try and retrace my computer science journey.
+I will *try* to keep it small.

+*I really tried...*

 ## 📝 THE LIST (Forever a WIP)

 Everything is here, *or will be...*